 The year was 1960.
 Dwight D. Eisenhower was president.
 The Twist by Chubby Checker was a top-10 hit on the music charts.
-And in Appleton, Wisconsin, Tom Grishaber and his wife Corinne borrowed $26,000 to build a Drive-In across from Telulah Park on the city’s south side.
-It became an instant favorite for local residents who could buy Hamburgers and fries for 15¢ each, while milk shakes cost 20¢!
+In Appleton, Wisconsin, Tom Grishaber, and his wife Corinne borrowed $26,000 to build a Drive-In across from Telulah Park on the city’s south side.
+It became an instant favorite for Fox Valley residents by offering 15¢ Hamburgers, 15¢ French fries, and 20¢ milk shakes!

 Celebrating 60 Years

 Tom’s Drive In celebrated its 60th year anniversary with retro pricing specials and limited-edition giveaway items such as Tom’s branded cups, bumper stickers, frisbees, keychains, and bracelets.
 Customers were encouraged to participate in the “Favorite Tom’s Story” essay contest a chance to win $1000 in gift cards or a special retro Tom’s Drive In cooler.
 There was also a special drive-in movie night at our American Drive location for the customers to enjoy while eating the infamous Tom’s popcorn.